thelondonsmiths/Solex_ser_recon_EN/README.md

 The slider for "Transversalium correction strength" can be adjusted from low (weak) to high (strong).
 The number corresponds to the width of a window in hundreds of pixels for creation of a "flat".
-The middle range (around 3) is typically a good value for Hydrogen alpha.
+The middle range (around 2 to 3) is typically a good value for Hydrogen alpha.
 Very wide defects may require a higher value, while very "clean" images may retain more features with a lower setting.
 Calcium images (with very strong contrast) seem to work better with a low value (around 1).
 Hydrogen beta images (with typically low contrast) seem to work better with a higher value (around 4).
 Continuum images, because they have weaker features, can be done with a higher setting.
+For protuberance images, the ones with the black disc, turning off the transversalium is recommended.
+This because the transversalium filter effects the dark sky background but is useless if the surface is masked.

 Y/X ratio: enter a specific Y/X ratio, if this is known.
 Leave blank for auto-correction.
 Enter 1 if no correction desired.